healthyregions/oeps/docs/reference/commands/merge-data-table.md

                              joined to.
-  --force                    Continue without any prompts --dry-run                  Continue without any prompts --registry-path PATH       Optional override for the registry directory.
+  --force                    Continue without any prompts --dry-run                  Continue without any prompts --validate                 Only run validation operations on the input data
+                             table
+  --registry-path PATH       Optional override for the registry directory.
   --help                     Show this message and exit.
 ```